pkoehlercloud/pkoehlercloud.github.io/content/post/2021-07-29-Distribute and configure the Remote Desktop client for AVD and Windows 365 via MEM/index.md

 author: "Patrick Koehler"
 tags: ["Windows 365", "Azure Virtual Desktop", "Microsoft Intune", "Endpoint Manager"]
 categories: ["Azure Virtual Desktop", "Intune"]
+description: "Discover how to distribute the Remote Desktop Client for Azure Virtual Desktop and the upcoming Windows 365 Cloud PC service through Microsoft Endpoint Manager (Intune) in this blog.
+Learn the step-by-step process, from packaging the Remote Desktop Client to uploading it to Intune, importing it to your tenant, configuring auto feed discovery, and more.
+Enhance user experience and streamline access to remote computing resources from the Microsoft Cloud. "
 ---

 Hi everyone,